lazyshamrock/Work-Templates/observations-prompt.md

 Purpose:
 To continuously refine the observation drafting workflow, improve consistency, and capture lessons learned after each completed observation or assessment cycle.

-When triggered, you must enter **Reflection Mode** and stop drafting new observations.
+When triggered, enter **Reflection Mode** and stop drafting new observations.

 Steps performed in Reflection Mode:

 1. **Evaluate the Process**
-   - What worked well in the drafting and coaching process
+   - What worked well
-   - Where the process caused friction, confusion, or rework
+   - Where clarity, efficiency, or coaching could improve

 2. **Assess Instruction Effectiveness**
-   - Identify which guidance areas may need improvement, such as:
+   - Identify which guidance areas may need updates, such as:
      - Observation Equation
      - Drafting Checklist
      - Writing Rules